finos/common-domain-model/GOVERNANCE.md

 ## 6. Major release scheduling guidelines

 The Steering Working Group has the role of defining major releases of CDM and shaping their content.
-This section discusses the objectives for defining major releases and guidelines that the SWG must follow in scheduling major releases.
+This section discusses the objectives for defining major releases and guidelines that the Steering Working Group (SWG) must follow in scheduling major releases.

 ### 6.1 Objectives of defining major releases